-3.1.1 Peripheral selection
+3.1.1 Peripherial selection

-The selection of the hardware peripherals was done based on implementation difficulty, common use in computer systems, relevance in current times and whether they were fitting for demonstrative purposes.
+The selection of the hardware peripherals was done based on implementation difficulty, common use in computer systems, relevance in current times and wether they were fitting for demonstrative purposes.

-Serial Communication interface Serial communication interfaces have been around for a long time.
-They have been used for many different applications from early mouse pointer devices [2] to user input terminals[3] which are far away from the real computer system.
-They are still very common in smaller embedded systems and in the server space, where they are used as a simple and less error prone way to interface with the operating system and programs running there.
-They are fairly easy to implement as there are interface ICs which provide a more generic interface for serial communications [4].
-Most SOCs 2 have some form of serial communication interface.
-The most common serial interface voltages are 3.3V, 5V and levels as per TIA-/EIA-232 specification[5].
+Serial communication interface Serial communication interfaces have been around for a long time.
+They have been used for many different applications from early mouse pointer devices [1] to user input terminals[2] which are far away from the real computer system.
+They are still very common in smaller embedded sytems and in the server space where they are used as a simple and less error prone way to interface with the operating system and programs running there.
+They are fairly easy to implement as there are a interface ICs which provide a more generic interface for serial communications [3].
+Most SOCs ^B have some form of serial communication interface.
+The most common serial interface voltages are 3.3V, 5V and levels as per TIA-/EIA-232 specification[4].

 Parallel Port interface Parallel ports are absent on most modern computer systems but historically have been the high speed interfaces on computers.
-Early computer systems used parallel-ports for expansions and the ISA-Bus 3 was for some time the main way of expansion for PCs 4.
-Most younger people remember parallel ports as the port for printers on their home PCs.
-A parallel port is easy to implement because it has simmilar use of control, data and address lines as a processor uses internally anyway[6].
+Early computer systems used parallel-ports for expansions and the ISA-Bus ^C was for some time the main way of expansion for PCs ^D. Most younger people remeber parallel ports as the port for printers on their home PCs.
+A prallel port is easy to implement because it has simmilar use of control, data and address lines like a processor uses internally anyways[5].
 Usage of the standard IEEE 1284 port limits the design to the signals on this port or makes the use of the signals on this port obligatory.